 You need adapters for your electronic devices like phone, camera, notebook etc. as well as adapters for your musical equipment.
 In addition to your main phone charger bring a car charger.
 Here you can find an overview about electric systems used around the world.

-To reduce the amount of adapters you can bring a power strip.
+To reduce the number of adapters you can bring a power strip.
 If you are using 9-volt block batteries in your pedals, you also won’t need an extra adapter for them.

 It’s a waste of time if you have to find a music store on the road to buy basic equipment.
 In Europe you generally won’t find a music store on each street corner, in small towns might be none at all.
 In Ireland you might find more stores, probably less in Austria or Italy.